jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 https://drive.google.com/file/d/1iXYwwZky8V2HfwXh3kMTnG_7Y5sSYBtP/view?usp=sharing

 *While DADA2 is superior to Deblur in terms of sequence recovery (especially for our Eukaryotic amplicons - ~80% DADA2 vs ~20% Deblur), we have noticed that it creates spurious eASVs on occasion (a spurious eASV is defined here as an eASV with 1 mismatch to the reference mock community sequence that cannot be accounted for by sample bleedthrough).
 This seems to be either due to noisy data (e.g. 2x300 PE reads) or due to something that trips up the error model (i.e. it happened once when we had in extra mocks from the same run but different lane that had more reads on average than the first lane).
 For us, this isn't necessarily a problem since we use the mocks as a way to validate our results, and we can tweak parameters to avoid these potential artifacts.
 But for those who don't have access to the mocks, or those who are working with data downloaded from the SRA, then it will be easier to use Deblur.
+HOWEVER, I've recently come across some evidence that deblur may be removing closely-related things and thus potentially distorting the quantitative nature of the amplicon sequences.
+More to come on this, but at this point if you must exclude all false positives then deblur seems the best choice - whereas if you're concerned about false negatives and making sure your data is as quantitatively accurate as possible, DADA2 seems to be the way to go.

 Current automatic splitting/plotting capabilities (a tsv table and graph will be produced for each of these categories):